 One of the most immediate solutions?
-Hiring an executive assistant.
+Hiring an Executive Assistant.

 Both approaches often lead to disappointment; but it doesn’t have to be that way.
-After working with hundreds of executives and assistants, I know a great EA has the potential to become more than a service provider; they can become an amazing partner who truly is capable of anticipating your next move; someone who enables you to reach your fullest potential as a leader and consistently contributes to the success of your company at the highest level—but only if that relationship is built right.
+After working with hundreds of executives and assistants, I know a great virtual Executive Assistant has the potential to become more than a service provider; they can become an amazing partner who truly is capable of anticipating your next move; someone who enables you to reach your fullest potential as a leader and consistently contributes to the success of your company at the highest level—but only if that relationship is built right.

 #1: Climb Out of the Tradition Trap

-Like described above, many leaders subscribe to an outdated, uninspired, “traditional” vision for the role of an executive assistant.
+Like described above, many leaders subscribe to an outdated, uninspired, “traditional” vision for the role of an Executive Assistant.
 Ultimately, they settle for a glorified office admin: Someone who manages travel, books meetings, and takes care of general administrative tasks.

 At the end of the day, if someone hires an assistant simply to “save time” or “be more productive,” they’re thinking too small.
 Working with an EM is about much more than saving 2-3 hours a day; it’s about becoming the leader your team—and your company—deserve.

 Although increased productivity is a natural part of that process, it shouldn’t be the end-goal.
-Nearly every aspect of your role—from how you manage your inbox to the way you lead your team—has the opportunity to be transformed by an engagement manager.
+Nearly every aspect of your role—from how you manage your inbox to the way you lead your team—has the opportunity to be transformed by an Engagement Manager.
 Here’s a few examples.